 As a cat owner, you know that buying cat litter is a regular expense.
 Perhaps you have been asking yourself why this necessary product is so expensive.

-Knowledge of these elements can enable one to make proper decisions on how to deal with this continuous expense.
+Understanding these elements can enable one to make proper decisions on how to deal with this continuous expense.
 As a veteran expert, I break down the factors and provide various alternatives in this guide.

 Factors Contributing to High Cat Litter Costs